akeneo/pim-docs/design_pim/overview.rst

 Useful methods
 ++++++++++++++

-Here are a list of method that you can override or call in your extension that should make your life easier.
+Here are a list of methods that you can override or call in your extension that should make your life easier.

 Managing the model
 ******************

-Each form have an internal model representing the current object we are modifying.
+Each form has an internal model representing the current object we are modifying.
 Here is the way to access it and modify it

 .. code-block:: javascript
     :linenos: